violaaliwarga/supermarket_2019_Q1_analysis/README.md

   - **Characteristics of High-Value Customers:**
     - These customers spend significantly more per transaction compared to the other clusters.
     - They make a considerable number of purchases and buy more items per transaction.
-    - This cluster represents your high-value customers who contribute substantially to total revenue.
+    - This cluster represents high-value customers who contribute substantially to total revenue.

   **6.2.2.
 Mid-Value Customers (Cluster 2):**
   - **Average Total Spent:** \$408.01